datoviz/datoviz/docs/discussions/developer.md

 All shaders include common GLSL files found in `include/datoviz/glsl/`.
 This path must be passed to the `glslc` command with the `-I` flag.
 This is what the CMake script is using.

+Compiled shaders of the builtin graphics are bundled into the library, using a special CMake command.
+The binary contents of the SPIR-V-compiled shaders are integrated in `build/_shaders.c`, which is compiled along with the other C source files of the library.

 ## Dependencies